sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 Prakāśavarṣa gives a new twofold classification of Aucitya but does not explain the varieties further.
-He says that others have said enough on [this subject](# "Vide Journal of Oriental Research, Vol. VIII.
-Part 3 for an account of Prakāśavarṣa and his work.").
+He says that others have said enough on this subject[^71].

+[^71]: "Vide Journal of Oriental Research, Vol. VIII.
+Part 3 for an account of Prakāśavarṣa and his work."

 **Anaucitya and Hāsya**

  There is one more point to be considered before closing this account of Aucitya.
-[Bharata has said](# "N. Ś. VI, p.
-296 Gaek. edn.") that Hāsya Rasa or the sentiment of laughter is produced by Anukṛti and Ābhāsa.
+Bharata has said[^72] that Hāsya Rasa or the sentiment of laughter is produced by Anukṛti and Ābhāsa.
 It has been pointed out above that Abhinavagupta remarks in his Locana that Anaucitya is at the root of Ābhāsa, as in the case of the Śṛṅgārābhāsa of Rāvaṇa for Sīta.
 We can only laugh at it.
-So it is that Laulya, which is proposed as a Rasa by some, is made by Abhinavagupta an accessory in Hāsya [Rasa](# "Vide p.
+So it is that Laulya, which is proposed as a Rasa by some, is made by Abhinavagupta an accessory in Hāsya Rasa[^73].In the Abhinava bhāratī on the text of Bharata which explains the origin of Hāsya Rasa, Abhinavagupta discusses what constitutes the basis of the comic and points out that Anaucitya is at the root of the comic[^74] will be published").Aucitya is Rasa and Anaucitya is Rasābhāsa and Hāsya Rasa.
+The illustrative verse quoted by Kṣemendra gives a series of Anaucitya and concludes‘नायान्ति के हास्यताम्’.
+Surely one with a girdle round the neck and a necklace at the foot will be laughed at.
+So it is that Bharata also says:

+[^72]: "N. Ś. VI, p.
+296 Gaek. edn."

+[^73]: "Vide p.
 342, Abhi.
-Bhā., Gaek. edn.").In the Abhinava bhāratī on the text of Bharata which explains the origin of Hāsya Rasa, Abhinavagupta discusses what constitutes the basis of the comic and points out that Anaucitya is at the root of the [comic](# "Pp. 296-297.
+Bhā., Gaek. edn."

+[^74]: "Pp. 296-297.
 Abhi.
 Bhā..
 Gaek. edn.
 A study of mine on the Comic Element in Skr.
-Literature (on the theory of Hāsya and its treatment by poets) will be published").Aucitya is Rasa and Anaucitya is Rasābhāsa and Hāsya Rasa.
-The illustrative verse quoted by Kṣemendra gives a series of Anaucitya and concludes‘नायान्ति के हास्यताम्’.
-Surely one with a girdle round the neck and a necklace at the foot will be laughed at.
-So it is that Bharata also says:
+Literature (on the theory of Hāsya and its treatment by poets

 **मेखलोरसि बन्धे च हास्यायैवोपजायते। xxii, 69.**